Skip to Main Content

 • Statistical Sources – sources that provide access to numerical data created by an organization or gathered from sources outside of an organization and made available to researchers.

 • Theories -- alphabetical summaries of theories used in IR.
-The descriptions have been modified from a list originally created by Mark Beavis of the University of Southern Queensland, Australia.
+The descriptions have been modified using Credo Reference and other library databases from a list created originally by Mark Beavis of the University of Southern Queensland, Australia.

 • Web Sites – links to organizational, governmental, or company web pages that have been vetted by the librarian to ensure that they are reliable, trustworthy, and generally unbiased sources of information.